fsharp/fsharp-compiler-docs/docs/content/devnotes.md

   - Additions to compiler source code which improve the API for the use of F# editing clients

-  - Additions to compiler source code which add new functionality used by all F# editing clients
+  - Additions to compiler source code which add new functionality to the compiler service API

 If language or compiler addiitons are committed to `fsharp/fsharp`, they should be merged into this repo and a new NuGet package released.